Contacts / Connections

 Q: How can I control the frequency and format of emails I receive?

 A: Navigate to your profile and click on the "My Account" tab.
 Choose "Community Notifications" from the drop-down menu.
 On that page, there are subscription options: Real Time, Daily Digest, No Email.
+There are also two consolidated delivery options.

 For each discussion, you have the following delivery options: